NikolaiRadke/Noko/write_eeprom/README.md

-#Setting up a serial connection and writing to EEPROMs (Linux)
+#Setting up a serial connection and writing to EEPROMs (Linux - Windows will follow soon)

 1. Open the NOKO writer in the Arduino IDE and start it.
-If you are running *NOKO_EEPROM_DISK0.ino*, you may open a **serial monitor** and see, whats the script writing to the Arduino-EEPROM.
+If you are running *NOKO_EEPROM_Disk0.ino*, you may open a **serial monitor** and see, whats the script writing to the Arduino-EEPROM.
 After that, it will tell you when you can go further with the next step.
 But you don't need the monitor, you can also wait for *10 seconds*.
-When running *NOKO_DISK1.ino* you don't need the serial monitor, you can go on at once.
+When running *NOKO_Disk1.ino* you don't need the serial monitor, you can go on at once.

 2. Open a terminal